 The Chinese University of Hong Kong

-Established in 1963 by a charter granted by the Legislative Council of Hong Kong, The Chinese University of Hong Kong (CUHK) is the territory’s second oldest university.
-Founded through the coalescence of three colleges at the current campus, the university today is home to nine independent colleges and remains the only collegiate university in the territory.
+Established in 1963, The Chinese University of Hong Kong (CUHK) is the territory’s second oldest university.
+Formed through the coalescence of three founding colleges, the university today is home to nine colleges and remains the only collegiate university in the territory.